Tour day-by-day

 The subject for this experience is one of Australia's rarest raptors, the endemic Christmas Island Hawk Owl.
 Measuring less than 30cm in height, this bird boasts extremely beautiful plumage and piercing large yellow eyes.
 These territorial birds only breed once per year, with a current population of approximately 1,200 individuals, placing them on the vulnerable bird list.

-The best way to view the Christmas Island Hawk Owl is to go with your local expert guide who knows where this elusive species likes to hang out amongst the dense forests and coastal terraces.
+The best way to view the Christmas Island Hawk Owl is to go with a local expert guide who knows where this elusive species likes to hang out amongst the dense forests and coastal terraces.

 Please note: rain during the day and into the evening can reduce chances of sightings and the tour may have to be cancelled/rescheduled at short notice.